kcech/sentilo-docs-test/docs/setup.rst

 command line.

-This script compiles the code and build the artifacts from scratch, but it doesn’t deploy them in the excution environments.
+This script compiles the code and build the artifacts from scratch, but it doesn't deploy them in the execution environments.
 This process must be done manually by different reasons, for example:

 -  The deployment environment could be distributed in different servers.